-In May, the VMCC announced details of a new insurance scheme for members’ bikes which will be in place for quotations in August.
+The VMCC have announced details of a new insurance scheme for members’ bikes which will be in place for quotations in August.

 A team led by former VMCC Chair Bob Clark has been working quietly away at this over the past six months and is now in the final stages of negotiations with one of the UK’s leading specialist brokers.

 The scheme, which will only be available to current VMCC members, is expected to be a real market-beater.
 Key features will include:

 - special VMCC-only underwriting rates, on the basis that the “lifestyle” of club members means they are considered to represent a lower-than-average risk;